 All or Nothing’ thinking: Where you either love or hate something, things are great or awful.

-CBT has a strong evidence base for many emotional and psychological problems.
-It is most notably used for: - Anxiety- Depression- Anger issues- Obsessive Compulsive Disorder- Post-Traumatic Stress Disorder (PTSD).
-It is often offered as a shorter term therapy, of around 10 sessions.
-For individuals who have experienced significant trauma in their lives, or may want to work on personality factors, other longer term therapies that have been adapted from CBT can help.
+CBT therapy has a strong evidence base for many emotional and psychological problems.
+It is most notably used for: - Anxiety- Depression- Anger issues- Obsessive-Compulsive Disorder- Post-Traumatic Stress Disorder (PTSD).
+It is often offered as a shorter term therapy, of around 12 sessions.
+For individuals who have experienced significant trauma in their lives, or may want to work on personality factors, other longer-term therapies that have been adapted from CBT can help.
 These include Schema Therapy, Dialectical Behaviour Therapy (DBT) and Cognitive Analytic Therapy (CAT).

 Interested in trying CBT therapy?
 Please Contact Me